knowit/snappysense/aws-iot-backend/DESIGN.md

 the device if the device's reported configuration differs from what's desired.
 (The desired configuration is stored in the DEVICE table.)

-When a "reading" arrives from a device, a new OBSERVATION entry is created to add the new readings.
+When an "observation" arrives from a device, a new OBSERVATION entry is created to add the new observation.
 Occasionally, the OBSERVATION table is going to have to be culled and data moved into some place for aggregated data; this is TBD.